• Skip to primary navigation

 Once it has gotten browned on the bottom & cooked on the edges, carefully peel it back from the skillet using a thin spatula.

-(Just Egg has a tendency to stick.
-So work at it with the spatula, as if you were removing a sticker.)
+Just Egg has a tendency to stick.
+So work at it with the spatula, as if you were removing a sticker.
+Or use a quality ceramic nonstick pan.
+It works like a dream!

 Once you’ve released it from the pan, flip it over.
 Then brown for another minute or so.

-Hand holding bagel sandwich with Just Egg, vegan sausage, and vegan cream cheese.
+Hands holding bagel sandwich with non-dairy cream cheese, vegan sausage, and JUST Egg.

 Make it your own